-- Updated Milton Transit website with greater opportunities for increased customer service and accessible display of transit information, policies and programs. - Use of Milton Transit social media, including Twitter and Facebook. - Implemented Metrolinx Trip Planner, centralizing all system information across the Greater Toronto and Hamilton Area (GTHA). - Established corporate accessibility policies. - Implemented emergency preparedness, response and evacuation procedures for operators of conventional and specialized transit service. - Implemented fare and service parity in parallel with accessible conventional services, effective January 2012. - Developed criteria, policies and procedures for service use by visitors and registrants from other municipalities for specialized transit services. - Developed associated policies and procedures for the communication of service delays and travel with companions and children on specialized transit services. - Participated on the Ontario Public Transit Association (OPTA) Accessibility Committee and GTHA Accessibility Working Group, providing for the collaborative sharing of best practices among Ontario transit systems with respect to achieving accessibility specifically in regard to IASR 191/11 requirements
+- Updated Milton Transit website with greater opportunities for increased customer service and accessible display of transit information, policies and programs (ongoing). - Use of Milton Transit social media, including Twitter and Facebook (ongoing). - Launched travel training app Magnusmode (2020). - Established and updated corporate accessibility policies (ongoing). - Implemented emergency preparedness, response and evacuation procedures for operators of conventional and specialized transit service (ongoing). - Implemented fare and service parity in parallel with accessible conventional services (2012). - Developed criteria, policies and procedures for service use by visitors and registrants from other municipalities for specialized transit services (2013). - Developed associated policies and procedures for the communication of service delays and travel with companions and children on specialized transit services (ongoing).

+- Participated on the Ontario Public Transit Association (OPTA) Accessibility Committee and GTHA Accessibility Working Group, providing for the collaborative sharing of best practices among Ontario transit systems with respect to achieving accessibility specifically in regard to IASR 191/11 requirements (ongoing). - Launched mobile fare payment and e-ticketing solution (2020). - Launched Milton Transit OnDemand services (2021).

-2020 Work Plan Progress
+2022 Work Plan Progress

-The 2020 Accessibility work plan consists of administrative, service-related and infrastructure rehabilitation projects.
+The 2022 Accessibility work plan consists of administrative, service-related and infrastructure rehabilitation projects.
 The following table provides a summary of actions and progress to date:

-Actions Progress to Date Continue to improve infrastructure at bus stops and other related transit infrastructure.
+Actions Progress to Date 1.
+Continue to improve infrastructure at bus stops and other related transit infrastructure.
 Install bus pads and shelters at various locations.
-Postponed to 2021.
+In progress.
 2. Finalize the rollout of Milton Transit branding on new bus stop signs, ensuring sign visibility and legibility.
-Postponed to 2021.
+In progress.
+To be completed by December 2022.
 3. Implement service improvements to maintain service reliability, improve coverage.
-Ongoing.
-Due to COVID-19, service adjusted to reflect lower service demand.
+In progress.
+Service reintroduction and growth planned for September 2022.
 4. Implement new, dedicated specialized service delivery model to accommodate growth and enhanced customer service.
 Completed.
-Dedicated service implemented January 2020.
-Additional vehicles added in April and September 2020.
-5. Pilot a mobile fare payment option Completed.
-New mobile fare payment app through Token Transit implemented September 2020 (two-year pilot).
-6. Accelerate Fare Policy changes Completed.
-Fare Policy changes to reflect: • Two-hour universal transfer • Kids 12 and under ride free 7.
-Develop an Alternative Service Delivery (ASD) Strategy for implementation in 2020.
+Dedicated service implemented and expanded.
+Replacement vehicles ordered and delivery planned for October 2022.
+5. Continue mobile fare payment pilot and e- ticketing solution.
+Completed.
+New mobile fare payment app through Token Transit implemented.
+6. Install transit shelters at a number of bus stop locations throughout town.
+Postponed to 2023 in alignment with updated transit advertising contract.
+7. Implement and expand Alternative Service Delivery (ASD) Strategy, Milton Transit OnDemand.
 In progress.
-Part of recommendations from 2019- 2023 Transit Service Review and Master Plan Update for implementation in March 2021.
+Milton Transit Ondemand launched in September 2021 and planned to be expanded in Boyne and Derry Green in September 2022.

 8. Initiate replacement of specialized transit scheduling/booking software.
 The new system will provide specialized transit customers with better access to reserving trips, including online booking options.
-Completed.
-Project awarded to Spare Labs for implementation in March 2021.
-9. Install transit shelters at a number of bus stop locations throughout town.
-Postponed to 2021.
+Completed in 2021 and refined in 2022.
+9. Formalize transfer connections with Halton Hills ActiVan and Peel TransHelp.
+In progress.
+Connection established with Halton Hills ActiVan in May 2022 at the First Ontario Arts Centre Milton (FOACM).
+Connection with Peel TransHelp planned for September 2022.

-Section 4 2021 Accessibility Work Plan
+Section 4 2023 Accessibility Work Plan

-The following provides a summary of the actions planned in 2018 that will make Milton Transit more accessible:
+The following provides a summary of the actions planned in 2023 that will make Milton Transit more accessible: